Epilepsy Action’s press office can provide you with:

 - A ‘victim, sufferer’: this implies someone is helpless.

 - Grand Mal or Petit Mal are terms previously used to describe seizure types, and have now been replaced in medical terminology.

-We're looking for people willing to talk about any aspect of their life with epilepsy.
+We’re always looking for people willing to share their story about living with epilepsy.